 In Taiwan the currency is called the New Taiwan Dollar, this is shortened by TWD.
 To give you an idea, 1€ is equivalent to about 35 TWD (the rate has generally fluctuated between 34 and 36 over the last 5 years).

 For payments, cards are generally well accepted in restaurants and hotels, but it is still important to provide cash for small shops and food stands, which are rarely equipped with a terminal.
 There are many distributors and during our visit we did not have the slightest problem to withdraw, international cards are well accepted.
-To limit bank charges, we advise you to make sure you do not have any charges with your bank, or to subscribe to an online bank like N26.
+To limit bank charges, we advise you to make sure you do not have any charges with your bank, or to subscribe to an online bank like N26 or anything similar.

-Travel budget to Taiwan
+Travel budget in Taiwan

 The budget will depend greatly on your choice of accommodation, but also on the means of transport used and the number of regions visited.
-Many travellers choose to rent a car in order to be more flexible.
+Many travelers choose to rent a car in order to be more flexible.
 For a car rental in Taiwan it is easy to count with 40€ per day of rental.
 The platform to compare the prices we usually use is Rentalcars.

-For our part, we had spent 29€ per day on average.
-But our example is probably not the best for this country....
+For our part, we've spent 29€ per day on average.
+But our example is probably not the best for this country...
 In Taipei we were staying with a Swiss friend who moved there and during our bike trip we did a lot of wild camping.
 In short, in terms of accommodation we spent little (we only paid for 3 nights out of the 3 weeks).
 But on the other hand, we spent much more in restaurants and by going out.
 We were staying at our friends' place and so we didn't skimp on the good restaurants, the nice bars and we regularly invited our host for drinks and some meals.
 Overall, I think that planning 30€ a day and per person is a good benchmark.

 Practical information for a trip to Taiwan